siyabendoezdemir/DoodleUI/README.md

 ### Prerequisites

-You don't need much to run this project
+To set up this project locally follow these instructions

 * npm